In Reconciliation - Walking Together

 We have adopted the Moosehide Campaign's call to raise awareness of and pledge to stand against violence against women and children, especially Indigenous women and children.

-We have recently added a permanent installation to our Building Better Relations display featuring red dresses to bring attention to Missing and Murdered Indigenous Women and Girls in solidarity with The REDress Project.
+We have added a permanent installation to our Building Better Relations display featuring red dresses to bring attention to Missing and Murdered Indigenous Women and Girls in solidarity with The REDress Project.

 Scarboro United has hosted the Kairos Blanket Exercise, an extremely powerful and emotional tool for coming to understand the history of colonisation in Canada, and the systemic biases that still exist as a result.